clesleycode/natural-language-processing/README.md

 ### 2.3 Classification

-Just to see that our model works, let's try the classifier out:
+Just to see that our model works, let's try the classifier out with a positive example:

 ```python
 example1 = "this workshop is awesome."